 These are my recommendations to you to avoid being audited by PMI.

 Also, make sure of a few more things before applying for the exam.
 This will help you if you’re selected for an audit.

 - Keep all educational and experience certificates ready with you.

-- Make contact with all your previous bosses (under whom you have worked and you have given those projects’ details in your application form), or their replacements (in case, the original boss has moved somewhere), and inform them about your application and tell them that PMI may contact them to verify your experience.
+- Contact all your previous bosses, or their replacements if original has moved elsewhere.
+Inform them about your application and tell them that the PMI may contact them to verify your experience.

-- Don’t forget to discuss it with you current boss because he is a more likely candidate to be contacted by PMI if you’re selected for an audit.
+- Don’t forget to inform your current boss, because they are the most likely candidate to be approached by the PMI if you’re selected for an audit.

-If you follow above-given suggestions, I can assure you that you will be in a much better position to tackle audit.
+If you follow the suggestions given above, I can assure you that you will be in a much better position to tackle the audit.

-I hope all of your concerns have been answered here, but in case if you need any further information, feel free to contact me.
+I hope all your concerns have been answered here.
+If you need any further information regarding PMI audit process, feel free to contact me through the comments section.